learn-co-curriculum/solving-a-lab-osx/README.md

 You should know what those files and code should define, provide, and do.

-You should constantly test your code with every significant change.
+You should constantly save and test your code with every significant change.

 You should read error messages and glean insight into the solution with every new failure.